-Louis F. Miceli has served as our Senior Vice President and Chief Financial Officer since April 2011.
-Prior to his current role, Mr. Miceli served as our Vice President and Chief Financial Officer from April 1997 to March 2011.
+Louis F. Miceli has served as our Senior Vice President, Finance since October 2012.
+Prior to his current role, Mr. Miceli served as our Senior Vice President, Finance and Chief Financial Officer from April 2011 to October 2012 and our Vice President and Chief Financial Officer from April 1997 to March 2011.
 Mr. Miceli has over 30 years of experience in various finance capacities for several high-technology companies.
 Prior to joining our company, Mr. Miceli served as chief financial officer of University Hospital, part of the University of Medicine and Dentistry of New Jersey (UMDNJ), from 1994 until 1997 and as the corporate controller of UMDNJ from 1992 until 1994.
 Prior to joining UMDNJ, Mr. Miceli served as the chief financial officer of Syntrex, Inc., a word processing software and hardware manufacturer, from 1985 until 1992, and as its controller from 1980 until 1985.
-Mr. Miceli began his career as a staff auditor at Ernst & Ernst LLP (currently Ernst &Young LLP), where he served five years.
+Mr. Miceli began his career as a staff auditor at Ernst & Ernst LLP (currently Ernst & Young LLP), where he served five years.
 Mr. Miceli obtained his bachelor's degree, cum laude, in accounting from Seton Hall University and is a certified public accountant in the State of New Jersey.